typedb/typedb-docs/0001-typedb/02-dev/03-match.md

 ## Variables

-Variables can:
+A variable can:

-- reference both data and schema concepts.
+- reference either instances of data or types.
 - reference all (zero, one or many) concepts that comply with constraints described in a query patterns.

 <div class="note">